Ensono/amido.github.io/docs/workloads/azure/data/architecture/repository_data_azure.md

 ├── Makefile        # Includes commands for environment setup ├── pyproject.toml  # Project dependencies
 ├── README.md       # This file
-├── stackscli.yml   # Tells the Stacks CLI what operations to perform when the project is scaffolded ├── taskctl.yaml    # Controls the independent runner └── yamllint.conf   # Linter configuration for YAML files used by the independent runner
+├── stackscli.yml   # Tells the Ensono Stacks CLI what operations to perform when the project is scaffolded ├── taskctl.yaml    # Controls the independent runner └── yamllint.conf   # Linter configuration for YAML files used by the independent runner
 ```